Used to run a pawnshop, now I write odd little articles on the internet.

 5. Don't Try to Sell Seasonal Items at the Wrong Time of Year

 Selling AC units in winter isn't going to get you rich.
 Are you pawning or selling a portable AC unit?
 Then September probably isn't the time for that.
 This is, again, something you can ask.
-Some stores will try to stock up on stuff that they know they WILL need in a few months, whenever those items come out of pawn or become eligible for sale in the store.
+Some stores will try to stock up on stuff they know they will need in a few months whenever those items come out of pawn or become eligible for sale.
 Sometimes the things pawn shops want will surprise you.
 It never hurts to ask, but be prepared that seasonal items will have seasonal prices.

 Read More From Toughnickel

 Even items you can use all year round will be subject to cycles.
-For instance, if you sell a pawnshop your TV outright a few weeks before tax return season, you are going to get way more for that TV compared to selling it at some other times.
-Pawn shops will sell huge numbers of TVs right around tax time, so beforehand they are known to stock up.
+For instance, if you sell a pawnshop your TV outright a few weeks before tax return season, you will get way more for that TV compared to selling it at other times.
+Pawn shops will sell huge numbers of TVs right around tax time, so they are known to stock up beforehand.
 It never hurts to ask.

 6. Never Take the First Offer (at First)